gaois/GeoNames2Sql/README.md

 - It will also contain GeoNames data for all cities globally with a population of over 15,000.
 - It will populate the AlternateNames table with data in two languages.
 - It will populate the CountryInfo table with all relevant data.

+Some other things to note:

+- You will not need to retrieve the GeoNames raw data dumps yourself.
+The application will do this for you.
+This is why you need to specify the DataDirectory where these files will be stored.
+- Some GeoNames raw text files range from 0.5-1.5GB unzipped, depending on the configuration you choose.
+Ensure you have adequate disk space.
+- The time it takes to populate the database varies according to the configuration, e.g. whether all countries or a subset of countries are specified, how many alternate languages are specified, etc. The sample configuration above typically takes 3-4 hours to populate an empty database.
+Subsequent updates are much faster.